sethbrasile/PiFire/01-index.md

 * Socket IO for Android Application Support _(GitHub User [@weberbox](https://github.com/weberbox) has made a Android client app under development here: [https://github.com/weberbox/PiFire-Android](https://github.com/weberbox/PiFire-Android))_
 * NEW!
 Recipes / Recipe Mode - Integrated recipe creation and a new mode for developing a recipe 'program' that will control the grill for you and follow the recipe that was programmed.
 * NEW!
 Updated and re-written dashboards.
 The dashboard has been refreshed with a new look.
 New 'basic' and 'default' dashboards.
 If you are technically inclined, you can even develop your own dashboard.
 * NEW!
 Control panel everywhere!
 Allow your control panel to be displayed on almost all pages in PiFire.
+* NEW!
+Lid open detection during hold mode to pause the controller and prevent overshoots.
 * ...And much more!

 ### Screenshots & Videos